 President Woodrow Wilson, 1917

 Wilson's call for a negotiated end to the war created a stir in Europe.
 Britain's response was that Germany should withdraw from the territories it occupied and pay the Entente powers for damages it had caused, and the French continued to insist that Germany withdraw from their territory.
 In Germany, the Social Democratic Party announced that it favored a compromise peace, a peace without annexations of territory – a reestablishment of the borders of 1914.
-In the United States, hostility toward Britain was at a high point because of Britain's handling of the Irish rebellion, and Wilson was fed up with Britain for its indifference to his peace proposals, its continuing violation of the rights of U.S. and other neutral shipping on the high seas, its censoring American mail, and its blacklisting U.S. companies that traded with Germany and Austria-Hungary.
+In the United States, hostility toward Britain was at a high point because of Britain's handling of the Irish rebellion, and Wilson was fed up with Britain for its indifference to his peace proposals, its continuing violation of the rights of US and other neutral shipping on the high seas, its censoring American mail, and its blacklisting US companies that traded with Germany and Austria-Hungary.

 A majority in Congress favored war, and Wilson found his advisors unanimously in favor of war.
-Wilson feared that war might bring a spirit of brutality to the U.S. and jeopardize reforms.
+Wilson feared that war might bring a spirit of brutality to the US and jeopardize reforms.
 He agonized.
-No evidence exists that he was influenced by a desire to serve armament manufacturers or to save the investments of those who had been lending money to the Entente powers – largely men who had opposed him in his run for office in 1916 and whom Wilson owed nothing.
+No evidence exists that he was influenced by a desire to serve armament manufacturers or to save the investments of those who had been lending money to the Entente powers – largely men who had opposed him in his run for office in 1916 and to whom Wilson owed nothing.

 Wilson came down on the side of his advisors, and he created a rationale for his decision.
 He went before a joint session of Congress and announced that the United States would not choose "the path of submission."
 The world, he told Congress and the nation, must be "made safe for democracy."
 He called for a new balance of power.
-And at the end of his speech, when he asked for a declaration of war, the Congress exploded in applause.
+At the end of his speech, when he asked for a declaration of war, Congress exploded in applause.

-On April 6 the House of Representatives voted 373 to 50 in favor of declaring war, and the Senate voted in favor by 82 to 6.
+On April 6 the House of Representatives voted 373 to 50 in favor of declaring war, and the Senate voted in favor 82 to 6.
 Rather than having been made somber by the weight of their decision, congressmen greeted the results of their votes by standing on their chairs, waving their American flag lapel pins and cheering.

-Copyright © 2000-2013 by Frank E. Smitha.
+Copyright © 2000-2014 by Frank E. Smitha.
 All rights reserved.